mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/tutorials/Bristol GIN for Silicon Probe Data.md

 ```
 gin get-content
 ```
 If you no longer need to work on your repository and its remote copy is up to date with the local copy, you can simply delete the local repository copy altogether.
-You should always be able to restore your repository and all of its contents on your local machine by executing these commands in your terminal:
+You should always be able to restore your repository and all of its contents on your local machine by executing these commands in your terminal (replace the repository path as appropriate):
 ```
 gin get dervinism/mock-ecephys-project
 cd mock-ecephys-project